jaideepr97/OpenShift-guides/Kaniko-build-on-OpenShift.md

 # OpenShift-guides
-## Performing a kaniko build on an Openshift cluster and pushing the image to a registry
+## Performing a kaniko build on an Openshift cluster and pushing the image to a registry (WIP)

 Pre-requisites:
 1. Access to an active OpenShift cluster